roncproject/esmasidata2csv/README.md

 * Nothing, it works as I like it.

 # Remarks
-* Yes, you an of course convert the ESMA .xlsx files with MS Office Excel , r LibreOffice Calc, or any other way.
+* Yes, you an of course convert the ESMA .xlsx files with MS Office Excel , or LibreOffice Calc, or any other way.
-* But for me this is a much less time-consuming work.
+* But for me this is a much less time-consuming way.